imanpalsingh/Emotion-recognition-using-neural-network/README.md

 Run the Main File and type 'run'.
 This will initiate the process of taking a webcam feed.
 To predict, press 's' when ready.
 The algorithm will try to find a face for next 100 frames.
 When found it will extract it , preprocess it and predict the emotion.

+4) To see list of available commands type 'help'